 Place the asset tag on the item as instructed on the asset tag form.
 For furniture, make sure that it is in a discreet area.
 Fill out the form, making sure to include the model number, serial number, building, room the item will be used in most often, department that is responsible for the item, and the End User.
 Return the form to Support Services.
 For more information, click here.

-Enter a work request with the Resource Center .
+Enter a work order with the Resource Center .
 The crew will then arrange to pick up and deliver your items.

 In most situations, Conference and Event Services can handle your needs.
 If they cannot, contact the Resource Center to see if Resources and Logistics can assist.
 There may be a charge.